AjeshM/hazlernode/Hazlenode.md

     * ✅ Position X
     * ✅ Position Y
     *
-3. Hazler Workflow Execution
+3. ✅ Hazler Workflow Execution
-    * Status
+    * ✅ Status
     * Execution Time
+    * ✅ Hazler Workflow
-    * Hazler Workflow( copy of it actually)
+    * 🟨 Copy of the Hazler Workflow at the time of execution
 4. Hazler Variable
     * Accessible across all workflow
     *